pep8speaks-org/pep8speaks/README.md

  - The bot's last comment is not repeated.
 Hence if the PR is updated and the bot does not comment, it means it stands with its previous comment.

 # Configuration
-The bot can be configured additionally by adding a `.pep8speaks.yml` file to the base directory of the repo.
+The integration can be configured additionally by adding a `.pep8speaks.yml` file to the base directory of the repo.
 Here are the available options of the config file :

 ```yaml
 # File : .pep8speaks.yml